snototter/viren2d/README.md

-# viren2d - Vision & Rendering 2D
+# Computer Vision Results, but Nice-Looking
-This is a light-weight toolbox to easily (and aesthetically) visualize common computer vision results (read: *detections, trajectories, and the like*) in both __Python and C++__ environments.
+This is a light-weight toolbox to easily visualize common 2D computer vision results (read: *detections, trajectories, and the like*) in both __Python and C++__ environments.

-This toolbox uses the [Cairo graphics library](https://www.cairographics.org/) under the hood, so visually unpleasing results will (hopefully) only be caused by our questionable color choices :wink:.
+Under the hood, `viren2d` uses the [Cairo graphics library](https://www.cairographics.org/), so visually unpleasing results will hopefully only be caused by questionable color/style choices :wink:.

 ## Roadmap